fast-af/sfcc-integration/README.md

 ### How do I get set up? ###

+1. Setup of Business Manager
+2. Custom Code
+3. Testing
+4. Business Manager User Guide

-Refer sfcc_cartridge/Fast-LINK Integration-SFRA.pdf and do below steps,
+Refer sfcc_cartridge/Fast-LINK Integration-SFRA.pdf and/or do below steps,

 1. Setup of Business Manager